 I put together this post to help you cook a great Thanksgiving dinner and remain in a happy state so that you can enjoy everything about the holiday: the planning, the cooking, and finally, the actual day with your love people.
 For me, Thanksgiving means cooking in my pajamas with my coffee, the aroma of butter simmering with onions for the stuffing, making pumpkin pies and watching bits of the televised parade in New York so we don’t miss the Rockettes.
-My daughter, now 14, is fully on board with this plan.
-You can say we’re two peas in a pod.
-My mom shared these traditions with me when I was a girl and old photo albums show grandmas dressed up in heels and pearls and always a roast turkey at the center of the table.

 I’ve cooked a Thanksgiving dinner probably twenty times so far.
 The key is planning ahead and doing everything in your power to stay away from the grocery store frenzy.
 Start stockpiling things like onions, butter, broth, cranberries, potatoes, flour and yeast NOW.
 Buy your turkey this weekend and let it sit in your refrigerator, it’ll be just fine in there, waiting a few days.